readthedocs/readthedocs.org/docs/user/environment-variables.rst

 When a :doc:`build process </builds>` is started, :doc:`pre-defined environment variables </reference/environment-variables>` and custom environment variables are added *at each step* of the build process.

-The two layers are merged together during the build process and are exposed to all of the executed commands, with pre-defined variables taking precedence over custom environment variables.
+The two sets of environment variables are merged together during the build process and are exposed to all of the executed commands, with pre-defined variables taking precedence over custom environment variables.

 There are two noteworthy exceptions for custom environment variables however: